MARE530 Leadership in Rehabilitation

 Contents and structure

-This course reviews theories of leadership and their application in the context of rehabilitation and health promotion programmes for ageing populations globally.
-It builds students' skills to lead the development and change at the individual, professional, organisational, policy, and system levels.
-The course deepens student's understanding of relevant policies, organisational and service delivery models, and roles of various stakeholders within international and country specific contexts.
-Students critically examine roles of users/clients, interprofessional team members, and various sectors in rehabilitation and advocacy, with emphasis on shared decision making, power relationships, user involvement and empowerment.
-They are introduced to the tools and frameworks, as well as strategies to enable them to critically analyse systems at different levels, collaborate in teams, propose, plan, communicate and negotiate advanced strategic solutions.
-Through individual and team assignments, students have an opportunity to apply theoretical knowledge to practical problems facing leaders in this field.
+This course reviews theories of leadership and their application in the context of rehabilitation for ageing populations globally.
+The course deepens students' understanding of leadership theories, approaches, styles, and ethics in relation to policies, delivery models and stakeholders' roles within different contexts.
+It builds students' skills to be critical and reflective practitioners capable of leading the development and change at the individual, team, organisational, policy and system levels.
+Students use a critical lens to analyse leadership theory, approaches, and styles and what they mean in different contexts and with different stakeholders.
+Students examine roles of leaders and followers, power relationships, shared decision making, participation and empowerment.
+They are introduced to the tools and frameworks, as well as strategies to critically analyse systems at different levels, collaborate in cross-cultural and interprofessional teams, and propose, plan, communicate and negotiate advanced strategic solutions.
+Through teamwork, individual and team assignments, students have an opportunity to apply theoretical knowledge to practical problems facing leaders in rehabilitation.

 The student ...

-- has advanced knowledge of leadership theories and their application in various and complex rehabilitation systems at the national and international levels, their governance and organisation
+- has advanced knowledge of leadership theories and their application in different contexts

 - has thorough knowledge of leadership and its relationship to management

-- has thorough knowledge of how various economic, political, social, cultural, and policy factors shape the rehabilitation system development within a specific country and globally
+- has thorough knowledge of how various economic, political, social, cultural, and policy factors that shape leadership theory and practice within a specific country and globally

-- can identify and solve problems, resolve conflicts, make decisions, plan and negotiate strategic solutions, and lead teams
+- can work in teams, identify and solve problems, resolve conflicts, make decisions, plan, and negotiate strategic solutions

-- can identify and analyse leadership issues relevant to rehabilitation from various perspectives and within country specific and international contexts
+- can identify and analyse leadership issues relevant to rehabilitation from different perspectives and within country specific and international contexts

-- can apply knowledge of rehabilitation systems to new environments (e.g. country or level of services) in new and innovative ways
+- can apply leadership knowledge to new environments (e.g. teams, or services) in new and innovative ways

 Recommended previous knowledge